BuzuAlexandru/FLFA_Lab/Reports/Lab2_Report.md

         return 'Type 3'
 ```
+### 2. FA to Grammar
-* The function to convert a FA to a grammar is a simple mapping just
+The function to convert a FA to a grammar is a simple mapping just
 like in the function to convert a grammar to a FA.
 The defining feature
 is that final states are removed, and to ensure that the state names
 are compatible with the functions in the grammar class, all state names